Admission with GRE & GMAT Scores

 Eligible candidates will be considered on a rolling basis.
 It is the responsibility of the candidate to confirm through the Law Admissions Office that the program is still open before they apply.
 The ABA limits seats available to a percentage of each entering class.
 Once the enrollment commitments suggest that the entering class has reached this set percentage, the program will be closed.

 Please call the Admissions Office at (803) 777-6605 for more information or to verify that you are eligible to apply under the conditions of this special pilot admissions program.
+If you plan to apply to UofSC Law through the Now2JD program, please submit an additional addendum in your application stating your intentions.
+This will notify the admissions team of the need to waive the LSAT requirement.

 Who is eligible to apply for admission through the Now 2JD program?